 Copies of the Instrument of Incorporation, the Prospectus, the ACD Agreement and the most recent annual and half-yearly reports may be inspected at the ACD's head office.
-The address, for the ACD, is set out in Appendix E. Copies of these documents may be obtained free of charge upon application.
+The address, for the ACD, is set out in Appendix D. Copies of these documents may be obtained free of charge on request from the ACD.